malh718/flask_e2e_project/docs/README.md

 # Brief Explanations

 .env file structure
 <img width="515" alt="Screen Shot 2023-12-18 at 4 56 04 PM" src="https://github.com/malh718/flask_e2e_project/assets/102617334/0f88bd71-d867-47f1-abcd-9fbbffdfab3f">

+How can they run without Docker locally?

+How can they run it with Docker locally?

+How can you deploy it to the cloud?

+Technologies I used:
+Github
+TailwindCSS
+Sentry.io
+Flask
+Python
+GCP
+Google Ouath
+SQLalchemy

 # web service requirements ( all apply to Flask app 1, except for SQLAlchemy bullet)